The Art of Fishing for Walleye

 All about walleye fishing.

-The walleye is now found throughout the US even though its initial distribution was among the waters of the eastern and southeastern states.
-Often found in rivers and streams it prefers moderately deep lakes with gravel, rock or sandy bottoms.
+These toothy critters are now found throughout the US, even though their initial distribution was among the waters of the eastern and southeastern states.
+While often found in rivers and streams, it prefers moderately deep lakes with gravel, rock or sandy bottoms.

 Prefers slightly stained to murky water with little or no current.
 Ideal water temperature: 38° to 60°